Reporting security incidents and changes in circumstances and behaviors

 The program will investigate security violations of protected and classified information and assets, such as:

-- failure to handle and safeguard in accordance with the Industrial Security Manual
+- failure to handle and safeguard in accordance with the CSM

 - unauthorized modification, retention, destruction, or removal

 - unauthorized interruption of the flow of information

 - advise the CSO on the safeguarding of the information or asset

 - make recommendations to prevent further breaches